 13. Dream big dreams

 Be ambitious.
 Aim high.
 You’re smart and you’re capable.
 You must believe this.
 Because if you don’t try, you can’t achieve.
-Salvador Dali said: "Intelligence without ambition is a bird without wings."
+Salvador Dali said: "Intelligence without ambition is a bird without wings."14.
+Be delusional

 I think about this a lot at Smashwords.
 The world is cyclical.
 You’ll have ups and downs.
 When you’re having a great run, enjoy it, soak it in, bank it, pay off debts and build your savings for a rainy day.
 The rainy day will come.
 And then keep working.
 Never stop sprinting as fast as you can in the direction of your dreams.